ark-lang/ark/misc/REFERENCE.md

 	+	-	/	*	%

-Jayfor does not have operator precedence parsing as of writing this document, this is subject to change, but for now expressions precedence must be explicitly defined with brackets `()`.
+Ink does not have operator precedence parsing as of writing this document, this is subject to change, but for now expressions precedence must be explicitly defined with brackets `()`.
 For example: